Pura Vida Road Trip in Costa Rica

 with 1 Comment

-A few years ago, my friend and I rented a 4x4 to go on a pura vida road trip in Costa Rica.
+My friend and I rented a 4x4 to go on a pura vida road trip in Costa Rica.
 We drove from the Pacific Coast of Costa Rica to the Caribbean Coast and back again.
 Pura vida in English translates as "pure life".
-For Costa Ricans it signifies a way of life, a free spirit kind of attitude and a laidback culture.
+For Costa Ricans it signifies a way of life, a free spirit kind of attitude, and a laidback culture.

-In two weeks, we laid on deserted, volcanic sand beaches, climbed an active volcano, walked through a cloud forest, relaxed in natural hot springs, encountered monkeys and sloths, witnessed two wild parrots flying, danced to reggae, had three flat tires, met the most adorable parrot named Paquito and drank the best (& biggest) margarita ever!
+In two weeks, we laid on deserted, volcanic sand beaches, climbed an active volcano, walked through a cloud forest, relaxed in natural hot springs, encountered monkeys and sloths, witnessed two wild parrots flying, danced to reggae, had three flat tires, met the most adorable parrot named Paquito, and drank the biggest margarita ever!

 Best tip: If you plan on going to Costa Rica, I highly recommend renting a 4x4.
 Having your own transportation will make traveling much easier and much more time-efficient not to mention give you complete freedom to do as you please.